-Lynott is best known as the bassist, vocalist, songwriter and front-man of band Thin Lizzy, he launched a solo career in 1980 and fronted the band Grand Slam from 1984–1985, before returning again to his solo career in late 1985, shortly before his death.
+Lynott is best known as the bassist, vocalist, songwriter and front-man of the band, Thin Lizzy.
+He launched a solo career in 1980, and fronted the band Grand Slam from 1984–1985, before returning to his solo career in late-1985; shortly before his death.

-Born of an Irish mother (Philomena) and a British Guiana father (Parris), like many 'rock 'n rollers' of his generation, Lynott's lifestyle had been plagued by alcohol and drug dependency which subsequently led to health problems, and a failure to diagnose a long-standing infection caused his sudden collapse at the end of 1985.
-He finally succumbed to pneumonia and heart failure in the intensive care ward of Salisbury Hospital.
-He is buried in St. Fintan's cemetery, Sutton, Dublin, Ireland.
+Born of an Irish mother (Philomena Lynott) and a British Guiana father (Cecil Parris).
+He, like many 'rock 'n rollers' of his generation, developed an alcohol and drug dependency which subsequently led to health problems, and a failure to diagnose a long-standing infection caused his sudden collapse on Christmas day, 1985.
+He finally succumbed to pneumonia and heart failure 10 days later in the intensive care ward of Salisbury Hospital.
+He is buried in St. Fintan's Cemetery, Sutton, Dublin, Ireland.

 A life-size, anatomically correct, bronze statue of Lynott was unveiled on Harry Street, off Grafton Street, Dublin, in August 2005.